 Fellowships

-Mortar Board Fellowships are for Mortar Board members of any initiation year who are working toward an advanced degree.
+Mortar Board Fellowships are awarded annually to Mortar Board members working toward an advanced degree.

 History